 Value Description Comment

 F Female

-М Male
+M Male

 U Unknown

-PID-10 Race (CE), required if available (Analyzer Manager), optional (Analyzer).
+PID-10 Race (CE), required if available (Analyzer Manager), required if available from Analyzer (Analyzer).

-2765 This field refers to the patient's race.
+This field refers to the patient's race.
 This value may be forbidden in some countries (e.g., France), and thus will never available in those locations.
-The Analyzer will define the set of HL7 User-defined Table 0005 - Race values that are supported.
+The code can be a value from HL7 User-defined Table 0005 - Race or a vendor-defined code.